Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/ARM/01-Setup-Hub.md

 az deployment group create --name VirtualMachine --resource-group $HUB_RESOURCEGROUP --template-file ../Templates/aks-eslz-virtualmachine.template.json --parameters @aks-eslz-virtualmachine.parameters.json
 ```

-* Install Azure CLI in the new VM
-1. Go to Azure portal and click on the VM that was created in the previous step.
-1. Click on **Connect** at the top left of the overview page of the vm
-1. Select **Bastion**
-1. Click on the **Use Bastion** button
-1. Enter the username and password and click on the **Connect** button.
-The username and password can be found in the parameters file that was used to create the VM
-1. Install az CLI
-    ```bash
-    curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
-    ```
-1. Follow the instructions here: https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/ to install kubectl CLI in the new VM

 Now your hub network has been setup and you have a vm you can use to connect to the resources in the private cluster you are about to build.

 ### Next step